TheAwiteb/solwalrs/README.md

 - Auto completion for bash, elvish, fish, powershell and zsh
 - Supports changing the RPC URL
 - Supports SPL tokens
-- View your SOL/SPL balance
+- View your SOL/SPL balance and its value in USDT
 - Airdrop SOL
 - Get the price of SPL/SOL
+- Caching the price of SPL/SOL, every 5 minutes the price will be updated

 ## Adding a new SPL token
 Please open an issue and I will add it to the next release.
 You can also add it yourself by following these steps: